 Protect Yourself from Auto Theft

-According to CHP Commissioner Joe Farrow, “people need to remember that vehicle theft is a.
+According to CHP Commissioner Joe Farrow, “people need to remember that vehicle theft is a crime of opportunity.
 Simple deterrents such as locking vehicle doors, parking in a secure or highly visible location, and not leaving the car running unattended can make all the difference.”

 Hope for Recovering from Auto Theft